Canon 20D vs 7D Mark II

 Feature comparison: Canon 20D vs 7D Mark II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 20D and the 7D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 7D Mark II offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 7D Mark II has a higher magnification (0.63x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Canon 7D II along with similar information for a selection of comparators.

 The 20D writes its imaging data to Compact Flash cards, while the 7D Mark II uses Compact Flash or SDXC cards.
 The 7D Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 20D only has one slot.